-Processing RNA-seq data¶
+Processing RNA-seq and non-targeted genomic data¶

 Analysis method and quirks described here will also be useful for users who want to extract TCR or Ig repertoire from sequencing data of any other type of non-enriched or randomly shred cDNA / gDNA library.